 The Executive Officer will investigate all complaints of alleged conduct that are subject to disciplinary action.
 However, the Executive Officer may exercise discretion as to the level of investigation that is necessary and appropriate under the circumstances.
+The Executive Officer shall provide a summary of all received complaints to the Professional Foresters Examining Committee and identify the extent to which they were investigated.

-If For instance, if the failures of RPF/Certified Specialist (CRM) responsibility are well-documented (e.g. violations, citations, court records, or other documents), the Executive Officer may determine that minimal investigation is required.
-At a minimum, the RPF/Certified Specialist (CRM) is should be given an opportunity to provide his or her side of the story in response to the issues of concern (allegations).
-The RPF/Certified Specialist (CRM) is should be advised that the reply may be used against him or her in the process, and may choose not to respond.
+For instance, if the failures of RPF/Certified Specialist (CRM) responsibility are well-documented (e.g. violations, citations, court records, or other documents), the Executive Officer may determine that minimal investigation is required.
+At a minimum, the RPF/Certified Specialist (CRM) should be given an opportunity to provide his or her side of the story in response to the issues of concern (allegations).
+The RPF/Certified

+Specialist (CRM) should be advised that the reply may be used against him or her in the process, and may choose not to respond.
 If needed, expert witnesses may be involved to establish RPF/Certified Specialist (CRM) prudent standards of conduct given the same set of circumstances.
 If the RPF/Certified Specialist (CRM) is willing to admit to any failures of responsibility, the Executive Officer may suggest the RPF/Certified Specialist (CRM) sign a Stipulated Agreement implementing specified discipline (i.e., suspension--some portion of which may be "stayed" thereby triggering probation; or revocation).

-WhenOn the other hand, when the issues are not well-documented, the Executive Officer initiates an may initiate a more thorough investigation.
+On the other hand, when the issues are not well-documented, the Executive Officer may initiate a more thorough investigation.
 This may involve professional investigators from the Department of Consumer Affairs, which is the agency most involved with California licensing boards.
-The investigator gathers the evidence of what occurred, and is subject to the Evidence Code.
+The investigator gathers the evidence of what occurred and is subject to the Evidence Code.
 Professional investigator direction and advice is provided by the Executive Officer, and in some cases, independent RPFs/Certified Specialists (CRMs).
 The investigator interviews witnesses while stressing the confidential nature of the matter, and gathers leads as appropriate.

-As soon as all information necessary for professional investigation is obtained, the RPF/Certified Specialist (CRM) is should be notified by the Executive Officer who will explain that Professional Foresters Registration is coordinating an investigation on complaint allegations.
+As soon as all information necessary for professional investigation is obtained, the RPF/Certified Specialist (CRM) should be notified by the Executive Officer who will explain that Professional Foresters Registration is coordinating an investigation on complaint allegations.
 The Executive Officer may enumerate the allegations to the RPF/Certified Specialist (CRM) under investigation or the investigator may make the allegations known when presenting questions.
-When the RPF/Certified Specialist (CRM) is personally contacted by the investigator, the RPF/Certified Specialist (CRM) will should be asked if he/she is willing to be interviewed to discuss facts important to the case.
-The RPF/Certified Specialist (CRM) is also allowed to may also make a written statement.
+When the RPF/Certified Specialist (CRM) is personally contacted by the investigator, the RPF/Certified Specialist (CRM) should be asked if he/she is willing to be interviewed to discuss facts important to the case.
+The RPF/Certified Specialist (CRM) may also\make a written statement.
 The RPF/Certified Specialist (CRM) may refuse to be interviewed.
 The investigator may ask the RPF/Certified Specialist (CRM) details about occurrences important to the case.
 Information gathered may be used against the RPF/Certified Specialist (CRM).